 If you simply need something simple for suburbia, go with this plan for a small bungalow with a loft.
 If a loft is not what you want, a high cathedral ceiling is an option.

 This home has an abundance of light and all conveniences of modern life such a dishwasher, microwave, and full-size range with oven.
-For a hot climate, you can easily add a modern silent mini-split air conditioner with a remote control.
-It also can serve as a heater during colder months.
+For a hot climate, you can easily add a modern silent mini-split air conditioner with remote control.
+It also can serve as a heater for colder months.

 This house is not designed to be portable.
 If you wish to spend some extra money, you can dig a basement and put this house over it.
 To do so, you may need to work with an architect or engineer licensed in your state to get approval from the building department.
 Make sure to check all the legal aspects for tiny house dwelling in your state.

 10. Cute Tiny Cottage “Summer Spot”

 Look how adorable this little gem is!
 This 400 sq/ft cottage is calling your name!

-Open concept kitchen has plenty of space and light.
-You can go out to have your breakfast on a deck, use a bar stool or eat at the dining table in the living room.
+The open concept kitchen has plenty of space and light.
+You can go out to have your breakfast on a deck, use a bar stool, or eat at the dining table in the living room.
 Simply a small personal space paradise!
 Trees in full bloom, flowers galore, and birds chirping – what else would you want?
-Just get the floor plans and start building!
+Just get these tiny house plans and start building!

 11. Little Cottage “Aspen”

 Super cozy and spacious 527 sq/ft cottage can be a starter or retirement home for singles or couples.
 It also makes a perfect vacation home or get-away retreat you were dreaming to build for a while.
 It has two closets and an open concept kitchen with a spacious living area and breakfast/dining nook.

 As a matter of fact, this is one of the most simple tiny plans around.
 Great for saving money on things that a single person doesn’t really need.
 Simple 416 sq/ft plan for a simple living can be your perfect first step towards a minimalistic lifestyle.